pseudoyu/yu-blog/content/en/posts/blog/deploy_ghost_5_on_digital_ocean_vps.md

 ---
-title: "Ghost 5.0 来了，使用 Digital Ocean 一键部署吧"
+title: "Ghost 5.0 Has Arrived, Let's Deploy It with One Click on Digital Ocean"
 date: 2022-05-29T14:21:12+08:00
 draft: false
 tags: ["blog", "ghost", "digital ocean", "vps", "self-host"]